 While the damaged sections cannot be repaired or replaced, it is capable of bypassing the damage to some extent, effectively “rewiring” itself and allowing other parts often take over the functions previously performed by the damaged part of the brain.

 This process is known as ‘brain plasticity’ or ‘neuroplasticity’ and can allow people suffering from an injury to experience significant improvement in their symptoms as the brain begins to rewire itself.
 This process takes time, however, typically requiring months or even years for major improvement to be seen.

 Fortunately, there are various things medical staff and support workers can do to help encourage this process and allow patients to recover faster and more effectively from a traumatic brain injury.

 Brain injury rehabilitation normally involves various steps, including surgery and medication.
 However, a patient’s rehabilitation will often be dependent on additional care, such as physiotherapy and cognitive therapy.

 These types of therapy will typically involve a variety of exercises designed to encourage a patient to practice and redevelop their physical and mental capabilities, for example relearning to walk or developing memory exercises and techniques.

-These exercises can be vital for improving the brain’s recovery from an injury as they can help to stimulate the brain’s ability to rewire itself.
+These exercises can be vital for improving the recovery from an injury as they can help to stimulate the mind’s ability to rewire itself.
 This can result in faster and more effective recovery and help patients to achieve significantly better results long term.